ShalmolyMondal/IoTDG/README.md

 ## Intended usage and useful scenarios

-The project includes a demonstration using a real-world example for traffic monitoring scenario to showcase the practical application of SA-IoTDG.
+The project includes a demonstration using a real-world example for traffic monitoring scenarios to showcase the practical application of SA-IoTDG.

 ## Acknowledgements

-This tool is developed by extending the [IoT Data Simualtor Tool](https://github.com/IBA-Group-IT/IoT-data-simulator/).
+This tool is developed by extending the [IoT Data Simulator Tool](https://github.com/IBA-Group-IT/IoT-data-simulator/).